network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 means.
 Saturation means not only that the load-bearing connections are utilizing all the capacity, but also that the buffers in the bottleneck are completely filled.
-This depends highly on the congestion control that is being deployed on the sender-side.
+This depends highly on the congestion control that is being deployed on the sender side.
 Congestion control algorithms like BBR may reach high throughput without causing bufferbloat. (because the bandwidth-detection portion of BBR is effectively seeking the bottleneck capacity)